Nemus-Project/data-driven-guitars/README.md

 ## Repository Contents

-This repository contains guitar audio samples used as reference data for the DAFx 2026 paper *"Data-Driven Nonlinear Modal Synthesis of 65 Classical Guitars"*.
+This is a companion repository for the DAFx 2026 paper "Data-Driven Nonlinear Modal Synthesis of 65 Classical Guitars".
 ### Guitar Samples

-The repository includes 9 folders named `GuitarSamples_N`, where `N` is the guitar number.
+It contains guitar audio samples stored in 9 folders named `GuitarSamples_N`, where `N` is the guitar number.
 Each folder contains recordings of the 6 open strings excited with a plucking force of 0.25 N, except for `GuitarSamples_049`, which includes 5 subfolders corresponding to different excitation force levels:

 | Subfolder | Excitation force |
 |-----------|-----------------|